coderarjob/meghaos-x86/README.md

 ![MeghaOS Screenshot](/docs/images/meghaos_screenshot.png)

-This is the second iteration of an operating system that I am building.
-The first was a Real Mode OS, intended to run on a 8086 processor.
-It was written entirely in assembly language, because of the lack of proper higher level language compilers for the 8086 processor.
+This is the second iteration.
+The first OS was targetted to run on the 8086 processor.
+It was written entirely in assembly language, because of a lack of proper higher level language compilers for the 8086 processor.

 The current, second version, targets the 80386 processor and the former unavailability of tools is no longer there, and is thus mostly written in C.